-This summer, the University of Iowa will ask employees with dependents listed on their UIChoice plan to verify their eligibility for plan coverage.
-The university has hired Health Management Systems (HMS), a third-party vendor that provides services to organizations, to conduct this verification.
+This summer, the University of Iowa asked employees with dependents listed on their UIChoice plan as of June 1, 2018, to verify their eligibility for plan coverage.
+The university hired Health Management Systems (HMS), a third-party vendor that provides services to organizations, to conduct this verification.

 - June 26, 2018: HMS letter mailing to UIChoice plan participants who have dependent coverage in place as of June 1, 2018; Employee Verification Phase begins